liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 documents.
 It's possible for developers to define custom asset types that utilize Liferay's asset framework.
-Originally, the asset framework was created to provide a mechanism for adding tags to blog entries, wiki articles, and web content without reimplement the same functionality multiple times.
+Originally, the asset framework was created to provide a mechanism for adding tags to blog entries, wiki articles, and web content without reimplementing the same functionality multiple times.
 The asset framework has been greatly extended since then and it now supports tags, categories, comments, ratings, and asset relationships.